QifanYang-bw/Dogfight/readme.md

 Each player have 20 hp, and a successful hit takes away 2 hp.

 * The latest version of python3 in MacOS installed by brew might not support pygame.
-One of the solutions is to install the python3 package on the official website.
+One of the solutions is to install the python3 package on the [official website](https://www.python.org/downloads/) instead of brew.